Arthur Farquhar (Royal Navy officer, born 1815)

-Admiral Sir Arthur Farquhar KCB (9 January 1815 – 29 January 1908) was a British Royal Navy officer who went on to be Commander-in-Chief, Plymouth.
+Admiral Sir Arthur Farquhar KCB (9 January 1815 – 29 January 1908) was a British Royal Navy officer who served as Commander-in-Chief, Plymouth.

 Naval career

 Farquhar joined the Royal Navy in 1829.
 He took part in the bombardment of Acre during the Oriental Crisis in 1840.

-Promoted to Commander in 1844, Farquhar was given command of HMS Albatross in 1846 and fought pirates in Borneo in 1849.
-Promoted to Captain in 1849, he commanded HMS Malacca, HMS Victory, HMS Hannibal, HMS Hogue and HMS Lion.
+Promoted to commander in 1844, Farquhar was given command of HMS Albatross in 1846 and fought pirates in Borneo in 1849.
+Promoted to captain in 1849, he commanded HMS Malacca, HMS Victory, HMS Hannibal, HMS Hogue and HMS Lion.

 Farquhar was appointed Commander-in-Chief, Pacific Station in 1869 and Commander-in-Chief, Plymouth in 1878.
 He retired in 1880.

 There is a memorial to Farquhar in Christ Church, Kincardine O'Neil.

 Family

 In 1851 Farquhar married Ellen Rickman; the couple had nine sons and four daughters.
 He was an investor in the coal mines of Robert Dunsmuir.